Deep Out-of-Distribution Uncertainty Quantification via Weight Entropy Maximization: Assessing Epistemic Uncertainty for OOD Prediction: Setup and Challenges

+The first three sources of uncertainty are described in detail in \citet{hullermeier2021aleatoricEpistemic}, while source (4) is an additional distinction of the epistemic uncertainty similar to the framework introduced in \citet{Liu2022DistanceAwarness}.
+The distinction between these four sources of uncertainty is useful for positioning our contribution.
+In this work, we focus essentially on the estimation of the statistical and OOD uncertainty.
+We assume, indeed, that $f^*$ is close to $\mathcal{H}$, i.e., $h^* \simeq f^*$, and then neglect the model uncertainty, which is a common assumption when considering a large set of hypotheses such as a set of deep neural networks \citep{hullermeier2021aleatoricEpistemic}.
+In the following, the term \textit{epistemic uncertainty} will refer to the combination of the statistical and OOD uncertainty.

+It should be noted that, on the one hand, as we consider model uncertainty to be negligible, our approach may not effectively capture the epistemic uncertainty if this assumption does not hold.
+On the other hand, since our method is designed to address OOD uncertainty, it remains useful even when the statistical uncertainty is low (e.g., when a very large amount of training data is available).
+Indeed, multiple hypotheses can perform optimally on the training distribution while providing different predictions on OOD data.
+Our method specifically aims to capture this variability.

-The goal is then to model this epistemic uncertainty for any $x \in \mathcal{X}$ through a distribution in the label space $\mathcal{Y}$.
-Because of lack of complete knowledge, the learner cannot perfectly determine the best hypothesis $h^*$ and then the best predictions $h^*(x)$.
+Because of lack of complete knowledge, the learner cannot perfectly determine the optimal hypothesis $h^*$ and then the optimal predictions $h^*(x)$.
 If no data is available, the prediction uncertainty for $x \in \mathcal{X}$ is given by the distribution of the predicted values $h(x)$ for all hypotheses $h \in \mathcal{H}$.
-When acquiring more observations, the learner can discriminate between relevant and irrelevant candidates for $h^*$, i.e. between "consistent" and "inconsistent" hypotheses with respect to the observations $\mathcal{S}$ (assuming that a notion of "consistency" can be formally defined).
+When acquiring more observations, the learner can discriminate between relevant and irrelevant candidates for $h^*$, i.e., between ``consistent'' and ``inconsistent'' hypotheses with respect to the observations $\mathcal{S}$ (assuming that a notion of ``consistency'' can be formally defined).
 By denoting $\mathcal{H}_\mathcal{S}$ the set of \textit{consistent hypotheses}, the epistemic uncertainty for the prediction of the model for $x$ is then given by the distribution of predictions $h(x)$ with $h \sim \mathcal{H}_\mathcal{S}$.